ldiqual/buildnumber.io/README.md

 BuildNumber.io
 --------------

-BuildNumber.io generates unique build numbers for you.
+Centralized build numbers for your apps and libraries. <https://www.buildnumber.io/>

 Usage
 =====

-Base URL is `https://buildnumber.io`.
-Append `?token=<YOUR_TOKEN>` to all your requests.
-If you don't have a token yet, you can request one here [ HERE ]
+Base URL is `https://api.buildnumber.io`.
+Append `?token=<API_TOKEN>` to all your requests, or use a basic HTTP authentication with `user=API_TOKEN`, and an empty password.

+If you don't have a token yet, you can get one on <https://www.buildnumber.io/>.

 ### Create a new build